 - Handling the contesting of a will by one or more family members

 - Conducting the proper inventory and appraisal of the decedent’s assets

 - Negotiating tax exemptions and burdens

-- Claims against the estate by one or more creditors
+- Handling claims against the estate by one or more creditors

-- Claims against the estate by one or more descendants
+- Managing claims against the estate by one or more descendants

 - Appropriate distribution of assets

 Regardless of how complex your estate is or what pitfalls may arise, attorney Rouse can help you quickly and effectively manage your legal needs.
 With his lengthy experience and commitment to personal care, he can provide you with the resources you need and a plan you can trust.

 The more time and information that your attorney has, the better advice you can get.
 Timing is crucial, and we want to help you take advantage of every moment.
 Let us help you navigate estate administration issues.
 Begin at your free first consultation.
 Just call our office at 800-856-4296 or contact us through our online form.
 We look forward to assisting you.